Greg Murphy (politician): Caucus memberships

+Tenure

+On March 19, 2024, Murphy introduced a bill to the 118th Congress that would amend the Higher Education Act of 1965.
+The amendment would ban graduate medical schools with diversity, equity and inclusion training and offices from receiving any federal funds.

+In an opinion piece in the Wall Street Journal, Murphy wrote that DEI training is "dangerous everywhere" and that it will lead to "future physicians less qualified to meet patients' needs."

 Political positions

 Chinese espionage

 As a result of Chinese espionage at American universities, Murphy introduced the INFLUENCE Act, aimed at reducing the number of Chinese nationals attending American higher education institutions.
 While requiring higher education institutions to report gifts of $50,000 or more from a foreign source, Murphy's legislation also establishes interagency coordination on the enforcement of any violations exposing U.S. national security projects.

 Joe Biden

 During the 2020 presidential campaign, Murphy claimed on Twitter that Joe Biden "obviously is fighting the ravages of dementia."
 Questioned about the assertion by a reporter, Murphy, a urologist, said he was only echoing what the public thinks.
 "The majority of American people believe he does have dementia", he said.
+Murphy also claimed Biden had ‘so much plastic surgery’.

 Kamala Harris

 In an October 2020 tweet that later was deleted, Murphy called Democratic vice presidential nominee Kamala Harris a "walking disaster" who "was only picked for her color and her race".